 A background in life science is required with an initial understanding of programming in python.
 Preference will be given to those who are already in teams of 2-3 people.

-The program is from January 20-April 13 2020.
-You must be able to commit to 15 hours/week, 3 hours of workshops and 12 hours of additional work per week.
+The program is from January 15-April 13 2021.
+You must be able to commit to 15 hours/week ~ 3 hours of online workshops and 12 hours of work per week.

 This program does not give you credits towards your degree, but you will receive a certificate of completion.